 Microwaves

 Microwaves have the shortest lifespans of any major appliance category.
-The NAHB 9-year average reflects a category where the magnetron, control board, door switches, and ventilation system are packed into a single compact unit, with limited serviceability.
+DOE's 10.78-year mean reflects a category where the magnetron, control board, door switches, and ventilation system are packed into a single compact unit, with limited serviceability.
 The premium tier extends lifespan by 3 to 5 years through better magnetron quality, more durable door switches, and serviceable control boards, but the underlying ceiling is lower than for any other category.
-A microwave past year 10 should generally be treated as approaching end of life regardless of brand.
+A microwave past year 10 or 11 should generally be treated as approaching end of life regardless of brand.

 How Lifespan Connects to Failure Rates